Hi. I’m Sid 👋🏽

 What’s your professional history?

-Do you offer consulting services?
+Do you consult/mentor?